 - Visit your dentist.

 - Avoid orange based lip colors and go for blue based ones, like this blue-based red lip color I am wearing here.

 Teeth whitening pastes or mouthwashes usually have a mild abrasive such as baking soda that removes the stains.
 With consistent use, they can help lessen stains and yellowing of teeth.

 Here is a comparison picture before using any kind of whitening toothpastes.
 The second picture was taken after 7 days of following the above tips along with a whitening toothpaste.

 Luster Power White toothpaste:

 This toothpaste claims to remove up to 95% of surface stains in just 5 days.
-Though I didn’t have any huge surface stain to begin with, but just after the first wash I could feel a smoother teeth surface which looked a bit brighter.
+Though I didn’t have any huge surface stain, to begin with, just after the first wash, I could feel a smoother teeth surface which looked a bit brighter.
 When I use this, I do not use it every day, rather I use it 3-4 times a week.

 The only downside of this product is the flavor.
 It has peroxide as the main whitening agent.
 So it leaves a weird flavor in your mouth which is noticeable for first-time users.

 Price: $6.99, Found online here.

 With a minty flavor, this product works towards both tooth sensitivity and staining.
 I feel like this is a good everyday-use toothpaste.